nagylakas/libreofficegrouppolicy/README.md

 libreofficegrouppolicy
 ======================

-admx and adml gpo for libreoffice 4.3 onwards
+admx and adml gpo for libreoffice 4.3 onwards (in English and Hungarian language)

 this is a stub group policy for some basic settings in libreoffice, feel free to extend/edit it as you feel

-I will add some information to the project wiki about how to install group policy objects